What This Guide Covers

 Documented results are striking: val_bpb improved from 0.9979 to 0.9697 over 126 experiments; Shopify CEO Tobias Lütke reported a 19% gain after 37 overnight experiments; Hyperspace AGI ran 333 unsupervised experiments across 35 distributed nodes in one night.

-The guide delivers three worked examples — RAG pipeline optimization, algorithmic trading strategy search, and the original LLM research loop — each with a complete three-file setup and the unexpected insights each autonomous run revealed.
+The guide delivers three worked examples — RAG pipeline optimisation, algorithmic trading strategy search, and the original LLM research loop — each with a complete three-file setup and the unexpected insights each autonomous run revealed.

 The final sections map the full competitive landscape and lay out the roadmap from today’s single-agent loops to tomorrow’s multi-objective, cross-codebase, self-improving research swarms.